MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 This section includes the full list of environment variables that affect the inventory sync flows, including environment variables with default values.
 You might have to [update environment variables](faq.md#update-environment-variables) after import.

 >[!IMPORTANT]
 > You don't have to change the values during setup, just when you need to change the value of an environment variable that you configured during import or when you want to change a default value.
-To make sure the latest values are picked up, restart all flows after you change environment variables.<!--note from editor: Suggested.-->
+To make sure the latest values are picked up, restart all flows after you change environment variables.

 Environment variables are used to store application and flow configuration data with data specific to your organization or environment.